maxkayser/NarcoRisks/README.md

 - Professionals in anesthesia, intensive care, and OR nursing
 - Medical students and trainees
 - Researchers in patient safety and quality management

+## License
+See the LICENSE file for full details.

 ## Usage Notice